Reverse-Engineering checklist

 Run it like this:

-nix-shell -p python313 # pick a correct version
+nix-shell -p python313 # You need a correct python version!

 python3 view_pyc_file.py malware.pyc > malware.pybc